 Zero Tolerance have lots of practical and easy ways to create Gender Equal play with children.

 Maybe they don’t agree

 Maybe the conversation doesn’t go so well.
-Read our tips for answering tricky questions and busting common myths.
+Read our tips for answering tricky questions.

 What can you do?

 If you agree that gender stereotypes are harmful to children, then join the movement for change!

 1. Start Talking Gender – use our guides to have conversations with family, friends, nurseries, and teachers, about the harms of gender stereotypes on children